Alberto Purpura, Ph.D. — Applied AI Researcher and Team Lead at Capital One

 Applied AI· Capital One

-I lead a Data Science and AI team within the Card Intelligence group at Capital One.
-Over my career, I worked on different projects in the clinical NLP, generative AI, information extraction, and retrieval spaces.
-I hold a Ph.D. in Computer Science, with publications in venues such as SIGIR, ACL, NAACL, EMNLP, ECIR, and AMIA.
-Beyond the day-to-day team work, I co-author papers with my colleagues at Capital One and stay close to where the field is heading.
-I'm particularly drawn to technology that earns its place quietly — reducing friction, fitting into daily life without demanding attention.
+I lead a Data Science and AI team in the Card Intelligence group at Capital One.
+Over my career, I have worked on different projects in the clinical NLP, generative AI, information extraction, and retrieval spaces.
+I hold a Ph.D. in Deep Learning for Information Retrieval, with publications in venues such as SIGIR, ACL, NAACL, EMNLP, ECIR, and AMIA.
+Beyond day-to-day team work, I enjoy building side projects that let me experiment with new technologies in a fun and low-stakes setting.

 Recent publications